Skip to Content

 WHERE TO STAY: Stay in San Jose for the last 3 nights (once again, only do this if the day trips below interest you – otherwise, you can stay in Uvita/ Manuel Antonio longer and have a more relaxing trip).

-There are lots of hotels scattered all over San Jose, but for tours and exploring the city itself, it’s probably best to stay in the city center close to shops, restaurants, museums, etc. Take a look at Hotel Presidenté and others in that area.
+There are lots of hotels scattered all over San Jose, but for tours and exploring the city itself, it’s probably best to stay in the city center close to shops, restaurants, museums, etc. Check out the Hotel Presidenté.

 Day 12: Tortuguero National Park Day Trip